PdoyleC/everyday-life/TESTING.md

 **User Not Registered or Signed In**

-- If there is no user logged in, the home page is showing with no Crate a post, My Adventure, Trip list.
+- If there is no user logged in, the home page is showing with no Create a post, My Adventure, Trip list.
 - The user will be able to see a post entry but won't be able to add a comment.
-- The user isn't able to edit or deleted a post unless it's a post that the user has created.
+- The user isn't able to edit or delete a post unless it's a post that the user has created.
 - The user can't see another users My Adventure or Trip list details.
 - User can See Home, Sign in, Sign up and Contact Us.